-"At the end of the day, I think a cheap S&P 500 index fund is the least bad way to passively manage your money — better than the vast bulk of actively managed funds," he added.
+"At the end of the day, I think a cheap S&P 500 index fund is really the least bad way to passively manage your money — better than the vast bulk of actively managed mutual funds," he added.

 Ultimately Cramer thinks an investor can beat the performance of an index by picking the stocks themselves.
 However, if you are not up for that task, steer clear of managed mutual funds and ETFs all together.